dhiman-shivangi/self-oscillations-optomechanics-codes/README.md

 To use the code, open the .nb notebooks in Mathematica and evaluate all the cells sequentially to obtain the results.

 # License
-This work is released under the Creative Commons Attribution 4.0 International (CC BY 4.0) licence.
+This work is released under the Creative Commons Attribution 4.0 International (CC BY 4.0) license.
+See https://creativecommons.org/licenses/by/4.0/